cceckman-at-fastly/tokio-queue/README.md

 `Inner::park` checks if already notified (in which case, it returns regardless).
 Then, attempts to lock the I/O driver, and either parks on the driver, or parks on a condition variable.

-# Reproduction

-I wrote `client_http2` and `client_http2` in attempts to reproduce this.
-(Note that since I'm running on `localhost`, the browser is using HTTP/1.1.)

-No dice: each of them has the ~expected-ideal behavior, 2s for the first four responses (full concurrency) and 4s for the last.

-What's different between the browser & these clients?
-Some possibilities:
-- Connection re-use, between the first request & the others.
-  There's a different "wake" ordering for HTTP/1.1 in terms of what tasks need to be scheduled to complete the work.

 # Speculation